Tamburica: Čelo-Berde

 The čelo-berde or the standing čelo- it has four strings and it is played vertically, but you sit while you play.
 It is used for the bass but it is not a very popular instrument in the tambura family.

 Bas

 The bas or berda (tamburabőgő), also called begeš (bőgős) – four strings.
 It is the largest instrument in the tamburica family, and is similar to contrabass.
 It can only be played standing and is used for playing bass lines.
-It could also be played sitting down by using a bar stool or a Double Bass Chair, & the advantage is it allows the instrument to sit flat against the stomach.
+It could also be played sitting down by using a bar stool or a double bass chair, & the advantage is it allows the instrument to sit flat against the stomach.
+Compared to the double bass, it has a shorter bridge and the strings are parallel to the body rather than angled.
+The neck is fretted.
+It may have f-holes like a double bass or a round sound hole under the strings like a guitar.
+Some tamburica orchestras have the bass lines played by a double bassist as that instrument is more commonly available.

 There is a view that the first tambura orchestra was formed in Hungary in the 19th century.
 The instruments' names came from the Hungarian names of the musical instruments of the symphony orchestra ("cselló" meaning cello, "bőgő" meaning contrabass) and from the Hungarian Gipsy bands (bőgős, prím, kontra).
 These orchestras soon spread to what is now Bosnia, Austria, Slovenia, the Czech Republic and Slovakia.